-DENA 1070 | ORAL PATHOLOGY AND THERAPEUTICS (30-0-2)
+DENA 1070 | ORAL PATHOLOGY AND PHARMACOLOGY (30-0-2)

-This course focuses on the diseases affecting the oral cavity and pharmacology as it relates to dentistry.
-Topics include identification and disease process; signs/symptoms of oral diseases and systemic diseases with oral manifestations; developmental abnormalities of oral tissues; basic principle of pharmacology; drugs prescribed by the dental profession; drugs that may contraindicate treatment; and applied pharmacology (regulations, dosage, and applications).
+Focuses on the diseases affecting the oral cavity and pharmacology as it relates to dentistry.
+Topics include: identification of the disease process; signs/symptoms of oral diseases and systemic diseases with oral manifestations; developmental abnormalities of oral tissues; basic principles of pharmacology; drugs prescribed by the dental profession; drugs that may contraindicate dental treatment; and applied pharmacology (regulations, dosage, and applications).

-DENA 1080 | DENTAL BIOLOGY (75-0-5)
+DENA 1080 | DENTAL ANATOMY (75-0-4)

-This course focuses on normal head and neck anatomy and the development and functions of oral anatomy.
-Topics include dental anatomy; oral histology; oral embryology; osteology of the skull; muscles of mastication and facial expression; temporal mandibular joint; blood lymphatic nerve supply of the head; and salivary glands and related structures.
+Focuses on normal head and neck anatomy and the development and functions of oral anatomy.
+Topics include: dental anatomy; oral histology; oral embryology; osteology of the skull; muscles of mastication and facial expression; temporomandibular joint, blood, lymphatic, nerve supply of the head; and salivary glands and related structures.